[Last updated 9th January, 2019]

 If you are overweight with poorly managed diabetes, there are foods you should eat, but honey is not one of them.

 Even though there is promising research using honey to improve diabetes management, results are inconsistent.
-It is actually in your best interest to reduce added sugar in your diet and go low-carb.
+It’s actually in your best interest to reduce added sugar in your diet, eat low sugar fruits and go low-carb.

 If you have well-managed diabetes, are not overweight and are otherwise healthy, then honey as a replacement for sugar is likely beneficial.